astronomer/docs/astro/connect-external-services.md

 To grant an Astro cluster access to a service that is running in an AWS account not managed by Astronomer, use AWS IAM roles.
 IAM roles on AWS are often used to manage the level of access a specific user, object, or group of users has to a resource.
 This includes an Amazon S3 bucket, Redshift instance, or secrets backend.

-1. In the Cloud UI, click **Clusters** and then copy the value displayed in the **Cluster ID** column for the Astro cluster you want to delegate access to AWS service resources.
+1. In the Cloud UI, click **Clusters** and then copy the value displayed in the **Cluster ID** column for the Astro cluster that needs access to AWS service resources.

 2. Create an IAM role in the AWS account that contains your AWS service.
 See [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).